Email and Digital Marketing

 Make your message meaningful

-SMS messages are a powerful too to help you reach and engage the people who most want to hear from you.
+SMS messages are a powerful tool to help you reach and engage the people who most want to hear from you.
 Each message you send needs to be meaningful; if your contacts don't find value, they'll start unsubscribing from SMS.

 • Provide value - Your SMS subscribers signed up because they expect a more personal relationship with you.
-SMS messages are the perfect way to reward loyal subscribers with exclusive offers, discounts, content, surveys, sneak peaks, and early access that make them feel special.
+SMS messages are the perfect way to reward loyal subscribers with exclusive offers, discounts, content, surveys, sneak peeks, and early access that make them feel special.

-• Give real-time updates - If you have important news, your SMS contacts should be the fist to know.
+• Give real-time updates - If you have important news, your SMS contacts should be the first to know.
 It's a great way to get eyes on articles about your organization, your most recent blog posts and video content, or to share schedules and line-ups.

 Questions?